1920 New York Yankees season: Regular season

-Babe Ruth, his wife, and three teammates were in a car accident on July 7, 1920 from which they were lucky to walk away.
+Babe Ruth, his wife, and three teammates were in a car accident on July 7, 1920, from which they were lucky to walk away.
 Ruth was driving the group back to New York from Washington where the Yankees had beaten the Senators the previous day.
 Nearing Wawa, Pennsylvania at 2:00 AM, Ruth missed a sharp curve, drove into a ditch, and totaled the car where it flipped on top of them.
 Ruth was able to move the vehicle, and all five made it to a local farmhouse where they were attended to.
 They were driven that same day to Philadelphia where they boarded a train for New York.
-Ruth was in the lineup for the next game on July 8, 1920 where he went one for four with a triple against the Detroit Tigers.
+Ruth was in the lineup for the next game on July 8, 1920, where he went one for four with a triple against the Detroit Tigers.

 The Indians won the pennant despite a horrific incident at the Polo Grounds on August 16.
 Yankees pitcher Carl Mays, another of several ex-Red Sox players who had come the Yankees' way, used a "submarine" (underhand) pitching style.
 He threw one up and in on Cleveland shortstop Ray Chapman, who tended to crowd the plate and apparently never saw the ball coming.
 Chapman suffered a severe skull fracture, and died the following morning.
 Mays was absolved of any wrongdoing, but the incident would haunt him for the rest of his life.
 Meanwhile, the Indians rallied around the memory of their shortstop, and won the season.

-However, with Ruth leading the Yankees, and with his stunning total of 54 home runs, nearly doubling his own major league record from just the previous year, New York finished just a game behind the second-place Chicago White Sox and three behind the Indians.
+However, with Ruth leading the Yankees, and with his stunning total of 54 home runs (George Sisler the second place homerun holder that year, only hit 19) nearly doubling his own major league record from just the previous year, New York finished just a game behind the second-place Chicago White Sox and three behind the Indians.
 Ruth's 54 home runs marked an end to the dead-ball era, and ushered in a new style of play with an emphasis on power hitting.
 The Yankees had once been the "poor relations of the Polo Grounds", as Lamont Buchanan characterized them in The World Series and Highlights of Baseball.
 But the Giants had faded a bit in the late 1910s while the Yankees had grown stronger.
 The Yankees were now poised to take the next step to beginning the greatest dynasty in professional sports.